 Was it legal and appropriate for the company to ask for my DOB in a background check authorization before a job offer?
 I would like to know to handle such a request, should it arise again in the future.

-My Response: I don't think that there is a law about asking for age on a job application or background checking forms.
+My Response: There is no law against asking for age on a job application or background checking forms.
 That may vary from country to country or state to state.
-That said, I encourage employers not to ask for information like age and social security number on an application because of potential discrimination issues.

 I also don't want the responsibility of safe keeping that information for any but my final candidate or two.
 But, it is commonly recommended as a step to speed up hiring.